gcoppola19/recipes-analysis/README.md

 ### Univariate Analysis
-Embed at least one plotly plot you created in your notebook that displays the distribution of a single column (see Part 2: Report for instructions).
  Include a 1-2 sentence explanation about your plot, making sure to describe and interpret any trends present, and how they answer your initial question.
-(Your notebook will likely have more visualizations than your website, and that’s fine.
-Feel free to embed more than one univariate visualization in your website if you’d like, but make sure that each embedded plot is accompanied by a description.)

 ### Figure 1
 <iframe